I sorted through hundreds of projects for DIY Christmas ornaments until I found my top 10 favorites!

 I really love these because they are so colorful, bright and cheery.

-This one just uses a different style for decorating.
+However, this one just uses a different style of decorating.

 I just love the red and white striped look with the twine used as a hanger and the little pearl embellishments.